astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro dev kill

-Kills a locally running Airflow cluster.
+Forces running containers in your local Airflow environment to stop.
 Unlike `astro dev stop`, which only pauses running containers, `astro dev kill` will delete all data associated with your local Postgres metadata database, including Airflow Connections, logs, and task history.

 This command is most often used to restart a cluster when testing new DAGs or settings in a non-production environment.
 After using `astro dev kill`, you can restart your environment with `astro dev start`.